Manila Light Rail Transit System: Fares

+Both lines use two different fare structures: one for single journey cards and another for stored value (Beep) cards.
+As mandated by law, senior citizens and persons with disabilities are entitled to a twenty-percent discount.
+Since June 20, 2025, students get a higher fare discount of fifty percent, followed by senior citizens and PWDs on July 16.
+The Trade Union Congress of the Philippines, meanwhile, called on the government to implement the same discount for workers whose salaries are under the minimum wage.

 Ticketing

 Before 2001, passengers on Line 1 would purchase a token to enter the station.
 Subsequent upgrades in the fare collection system eventually transitioned the Yellow Line from a token-based system to a ticket-based system, with full conversion to a ticket-based system achieved on September 9, 2001.
-Starting September 2015, the old magnetic tickets were decommissioned and replaced by contactless-based smart card technology.
+Starting September 2015, the old magnetic tickets were decommissioned and replaced by contactless-based smart card technology by IDEMIA.
 Passengers can enter the system paid areas with either a single journey or stored value Beep Card.
 The Beep Card can be used on all LRT and MRT lines.
 Tickets can be sold from ticket booths staffed by station agents or from ticket machines.